Design of a prototype laser-plasma injector for the DESY-II synchrotron: Laser-Plasma Accelerator

 In order to produce suitable electron beams, the key parameters of the plasma target and the drive laser have been subjected to a Bayesian optimization procedure~\cite{bib:LUX-optimization} using the FBPIC particle-in-cell code~\cite{bib:FBPIC}: the overall plasma density value, the peak density of the first plasma spike, the nitrogen concentration, the length of the acceleration section, and the focal longitudinal position of the drive laser are scanned to find the point in parameter space which provides electron beams with a denser and narrower spectra peaking at 500 MeV.
 In our numerical simulations the laser pulse is modelled with a flattened Gaussian beam, which approximates the measured radial intensity evolution of the ANGUS laser used in LUX.
 Figure~\ref{fig:plasma-profile} summarizes the optimal configuration for the plasma target and the laser focal position.

 Figure~\ref{fig:prototype_and_beams}b presents the resulting electron beam distribution: the bunch has a charge of 83~pC, normalized emittances of 2.0 and 0.4~$\upmu$m (larger in the laser polarization plane), and an rms energy spread of 2.3\%, most of which comes from the distribution tails.
 The bunch core (93\% of particles with the energy deviation within 3\%) has a negligibly small chirp and a relatively small effective energy spread of 0.8\%.
-To more conveniently characterize the bandwidth of the beam's spectrum, we adopt the following definition for the energy spread, $\sigma_\gamma \equiv 1.48~\sigma_\gamma^{\rm mad}$, with $\sigma_\gamma^{\rm mad}$ the median absolute deviation of the energy distribution of the beam.
+To more conveniently characterize the bandwidth of the beam's spectrum, we adopt the following definition for the energy spread

+with $\Delta_\gamma^{\rm mad}$ being the median absolute deviation of the energy distribution.
 This definition of the spread coincides with the rms value in case of a Gaussian distribution and provides a more accurate measure of the spectral bandwidth when the distribution differs from a Gaussian significantly.
 At the plasma cell exit, we obtain $\sigma_{\gamma,0} = 0.8\%$ for the simulated beam (Fig.~\ref{fig:prototype_and_beams}b).
 As shown in~\cite{bib:Opt_beam_loading}, this working point for the LPA is mostly affected by fluctuations in the laser focal position, which alters the amount of injected charge, and thus, the operation at optimal beam loading conditions.
 The potential effect of these fluctuations is considered in detail in Sect.~\ref{sec:jitter}.